 Where to find additional support

-To protect yourself and others, it’s really important that everyone follows the Government advice and now stays at home, unless it’s essential to leave.
+To protect yourself and others, it’s really important that everyone follows the Government advice.
 However, it doesn’t mean that you’re alone.

 If you’re looking for some additional support for you or someone you know, here’s a list of organisations who may be able to offer help and advice.